-British Police to Use Facial Recognition Technology to Detect Criminal
+British Police to Use Facial Recognition for Criminal Detection

 - January 29, 2020